EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 - Almost all of the national governmental revenue was utilised to build up infrastructure for common use, in a land with zero infrastructure for the common man.

 - Roads, bridges, schools, colleges, universities, medical colleges, museums, dams, water supply, police departments, judiciary, postal department, hospitals, veterinary hospitals, warehouses, public rest houses, public toilets, Sanitation department, industrial training, export of goods, import of goods, land registration, for the first time, the common man’s right to own land was established, &c. &c. &.
 The list is long.
 I can’t remember everything.
+I forgot to mention Railways.

 - During the Second World War, 3 million soldiers from the peninsula region stood stolidly under the Union Jack.
 They were betrayed by Clement Atlee, the Satan.
 They were handed over to feudal language speaking officials of the newly formed Pakistan and India.
 Even though a huge amount had been handed over for the pension benefit, nothing was given to them.
 Many went into terrible penury.